Plantar Plate (Ball of Foot) Pain

 CAUSES

-Due to its mechanical role, excessively high and abnormal pressures under the forefoot are the main culprit.
+Due to its mechanical role, excessively high and abnormal pressures under the forefoot are the main culprits.
 This can either be from intrinsic or extrinsic factors.

 Plantar plate injuries commonly occur intrinsically with bunion formation, as the long bone of the first digit moves away from the long bone of the second digit causing excessive stretch of the ligament.
 This structure can only expand so much before it tears.

-Alternatively, extrinsic causes such as; a rapid increase or change in physical activity levels; changes in footwear or excessive wear of high heeled shoes; increases in body weight; all increase the pressure and stress on plantar plate and can result in injury.
+Alternatively, extrinsic causes such as; a rapid increase or change in physical activity levels; changes in footwear or excessive wear of high-heeled shoes; and increases in body weight; all increase the pressure and stress on plantar plate and can result in injury.

 TREATMENT

-Treatment of a plantar plate injury is focused at addressing the current pain and symptoms along with prevention of reoccurrence or progression of the injury.
+Treatment of a plantar plate injury is focused on addressing the current pain and symptoms along with the prevention of reoccurrence or progression of the injury.

 There are many treatment options available and an assessment by a podiatrist will help to determine which is appropriate for you.
 Taping techniques, splinting devices, footwear modifications, routine strengthening and stretching exercises can all help to heal a plantar plate injury.

 Podiatrists are trained to thoroughly assess your foot structure and function to then determine if the way you walk is overloading the ligament and address them accordingly with an orthotic device.
-Orthotics are a custom made shoe insert that is designed to reduce any excessive loads and aims to correct your alignment, allowing the plantar plate to function within its normal range.
+Orthotics are custom-made shoe inserts that are designed to reduce any excessive loads and aim to correct your alignment, allowing the plantar plate to function within its normal range.
 Reoccurrence or progression of a plantar plate injury is likely if this is not addressed.

 A plantar plate injury is a common yet treatable condition.
 If you, or somebody you know is experiencing pain in the forefoot, it is best to have it thoroughly assessed so that it receives appropriate treatment.